 Geographically distributed back-end storage is another great use case for object storage.
 The object storages applications present as network storage and support extendable metadata for efficient distribution and parallel access to objects.
 That makes it ideal for moving your back-end storage clusters across multiple data centers.

 Because block level storage devices are accessible as volumes and accessed directly by the operating system, they can perform well for a variety of use cases.
 Good examples for block storage use cases are structured database storage, random read/write loads, and virtual machine file system (VMFS) volumes.
-However, since block storage has essentially no additional storage-side metadata that can be associated with a given block other than the address of that block, performance degrades in geographically distributed systems.
-The further the block storage gets from the application, the more the performance suffers due to latency issues.

 Object storage in practice